praveen-palanisamy/multiple-object-tracking-lidar/README.md

 ### Features:

 - K-D tree based point cloud processing for object feature detection from point clouds
-- Unsupervised k-means clustering based on detected features and refinement using RANSAC
+- Unsupervised euclidean cluster extraction (3D) or k-means clustering based on detected features and refinement using RANSAC (2D)
 - Stable tracking (object ID & data association) with an ensemble of Kalman Filters
 - Robust compared to k-means clustering with mean-flow tracking